iamqitmeer/finance-management/README.md

 3. **Track Income**: Record your earnings and analyze trends.
 4. **Calculate Taxes**: Use the tax calculator to estimate your tax obligations.
 5. **Plan Budgets**: Create and monitor personalized budgets to stay on track.

----

-## **Testing and Coverage**

-### End-to-End Testing (E2E)

-- All major features, including expense tracking, income tracking, and tax calculations, are rigorously tested to ensure flawless performance.

-### Unit Testing

-- Approximately 50% of the codebase is covered with unit tests to validate individual components and functions.

----

 ## **Planned Improvements**